 The sector risk classification for Healthcare is Very High, reflecting the reality that AI decisions in healthcare carry direct health consequences, involve protected health information, and are held to the highest accountability standard by regulators.
 HIPAA applies to AI processing patient data.
 States mandate disclosures when AI assists diagnosis, billing, or scheduling.
 In Maryland, businesses that process patient health records, diagnostic imaging data, and insurance claims through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller healthcare businesses should not assume they are below the regulatory threshold.

 The most effective starting point for healthcare businesses in Maryland is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Maryland's deadline of October 1, 2026, the time to begin is now.
+Given Maryland's deadline of N/A, the time to begin is now.

 Maryland Healthcare deep dive